thrushlang/.github/profile/README.md

 - The production-ready compiler is estimated to weigh 20MB in its entirety, but only with support for ``x86_64``.
 Research is currently underway to make it lightweight yet portable with all available backend architectures.

-- The compiler includes precompiled C runtimes (``glibc``, ``musl``, ``msvcrt``, ``libcmt``) for x86_64 architectures, Linux & Windows, to allow linking files without having to search for standard libraries on each operating system.
-It is also possible to pass custom arguments to the linker to use any library or to specify a custom C runtime.

 ## State

 - The Thrush Compiler ``thrushc``: The Thrush Compiler is still in active development.
 We're currently focused on building out its complex layer of low-level instructions and developing a robust linter.